-The Statement of Treatment Philosophy document should be between 5-7 pages, double spaced, and should adhere to all applicable APA formatting conventions.
+The Statement of Treatment Philosophy document should be between 7-10 pages, double spaced, and should adhere to all applicable APA formatting conventions.
 In this document, students should articulate their current overall philosophy of treatment as it applies to their work in the field of marriage and family therapy.
-This philosophy statement assumes that the student under review is still in a formative stage of development in terms of their clinical skills.
+This philosophy statement should be a reflection of doctoral-level clinical understanding.
+This paper serves as a competency evaluation.
 Thus, it is important for the student to write honestly and openly about the ways they assess their own current stage(s) of development.
-This statement may differ from the case study or video materials presented in the other parts of the Portfolio, but if it is, it would be important for the statement to address how these disconnects are part of the overall development of the student.
+This statement should be concert with case information presented in the case study.
+The Philosophy of Treatment should present theoretical understanding of what informs the student's clinical work and why.
+The case study information may differ from the case study or case materials presented in the other parts of the Portfolio, but if it is, it would be important for the statement to address how these disconnects are part of the overall development of the student.
 An important part of this statement is the honesty, maturity, integrity, and clarity with which the student describes their journey throughout the years of clinical training they have received in the course of the program, as well as the accuracy of any theoretical assertions they make.
 The evaluation form for this part of the written component is located on the CAHSS website.

-Single Case Study
+Case Study

-In this section of the written component of the portfolio, the student is asked to describe, in writing, their experience as a primary therapist with a single case, from inception and introduction to completion and evaluation.
-The purpose of this section of the portfolio is to allow the student to describe in great detail the how they managed a case from beginning to end, and in the process of doing so, giving insight into the theories, techniques, approaches, assumptions, supervision, and feedback that guided them through the process.
+In this section of the written component of the portfolio, the student is asked to describe, in writing, their experience as a primary therapist with a clinical case (or aspects from multiple cases), from inception and introduction to completion and evaluation.
+The purpose of this section of the portfolio is to allow the student to describe in great detail how they managed a case from beginning to end, and in the process of doing so, giving insight into the theories, techniques, approaches, assumptions, supervision, and feedback that guided them through the process.
 This component of the Portfolio will be evaluated by the faculty review committee using a rating scale that evaluates the student based on the criteria indicated on the current evaluation form found on the CAHSS website.